-Glamourdaze.com gets the actual low-down from Miss Thurman herself when she talked with time travelling fashion reporter Adela Rogers St Johns at the famous Cocoanut Grove club in the Ambassador hotel in April 1920.
+Glamour Daze gets the actual low-down from Miss Thurman herself when she talked with time travelling fashion reporter Adela Rogers St Johns at the famous Cocoanut Grove club in the Ambassador hotel in April 1920.

 “A few days ago I was sitting with friends about a corner table in Sunset Inn.
 Suddenly there was a commotion near the door.
 People were craning their necks to see.
 Mary Thurman had just come in.
 They were looking at her hair.”

-It is quite wonderful – Mary’s hair, so chic, so smooth, so – straight !!
+It is quite wonderful – Mary’s hair, so chic, so smooth, so – straight !
 To me, it suggests Cleopatra barbered on Hollywood Boulevard.
 It is the last word in chic, in fashion.
 It is so startling, it annoys, it allures.
 I don’t like it one bit, and I adore it.

-I look at the other women around us – a debutante with the usual fluffy golden curls, a New Yorker with elaborate black coiffure, under a drooping hat – marcels, bobs, puffs, rolls, curls, slicks, there are all types.
+I look at the other women around us – a debutante with the usual fluffy golden curls, a New Yorker with elaborate black coiffure, under a drooping hat – Marcel, bobs, puffs, rolls, curls, slicks, there are all types.
 Then I looked back at Mary Thurman’s.
 She had taken off her big white hat and flung it on a chair.

 “What a comfort,” said Mary.“To run a comb and brush through it and I’m done for the day!”
 It was a great idea, I told her, so how did she come by it?

-Mary gets her hair wet.
+Mary gets her hair wet

 “I went to the beach to swim one day and I got my hair wet.
 It was just bobbed then and I kept it curled all over.
 I was terribly worried when I found I couldn’t get it curled and I had to go out that way – leaving it straight.
 “When I came out, everybody piped up and said, ‘Why, Mary Thurman, why don’t you leave your hair that way.
 It’s so becoming and perfectly stunning.”

 “So I decided to have a go.
 When I got home, I just took the scissors and cut these bangs, trimmed it straight all around and – well – here I am!
 “Some people say to me it’s great and some say it’s terrible, but I adore it and it’s a great comfort.
-It makes me feel like a little girl again” Mary Thurman, former teacher and graduate of the University of Utah, one time Max Sennet bathing beauty, pal of Mr Charles Chaplin and now – style Goddess!.
+It makes me feel like a little girl again” Mary Thurman, former teacher and graduate of the University of Utah, one time Max Sennett bathing beauty, pal of Mr Charles Chaplin and now – style Goddess!.

 Mary Thurman sadly died just five years later in 1925 aged just 30.